yudhasetiawan/babel-plugin-namespace/README.md

 `excludes`    | `String|Array` | `node_modules` | Exclude all of these directories from the source map generator.
 This option is still *Buggy*, use at your own risk.
 `namespaces`  | `Object`       | `{}`           | The keys of the `namespaces` object will be used to match against as an import statement.
 To use a namespace in a file, simply place the *name* of the namespace in your import statement and continue writing the path from there.

+## Why use babel-plugin-namespace?

+It's up to you.
+There's nothing wrong with the current import system.
+Regardless, you may still consider it useful to namespace your modules under a name of your choosing, such as `M` or `$`, freeing up those "global" modules for use without conflicts.

 ## License